chinamike65/hugo-tuolesi/content/book2/book2en.md

 Xianling lived in peace and victorious Bodhi

-Sincerely initiate Bodhicitta
+Sincerely generate Bodhicitta

 This is bodhicitta.
-There are two types of bodhicitta: one is the wish to be a bodhichitta, wishing to become a Buddha for all people; the other is to practice the bodhichitta, which is not just a vow, but a practice of generosity, precepts and so on.
+There are two types of bodhicitta: one is the wish to be a bodhisattva, wishing to become a Buddha for all people; the other is to practice bodhichitta, which is not just a vow, but a practice of generosity, vows and so on.

 Our retreat now is to do it in action.